Pank221B/Mistborn/content/MISTBORN/Organizations/Political Groups/The Steel Ministry.md

 >

 # Description
-> The **Steel Ministry** is the priesthood for the Lord Ruler.
+> The **Steel Ministry** is the priesthood for [[The Lord Ruler]].
 Despite being clergy, they are not responsible for spiritual matters, but rather the bureaucracy, and policing of the Final Empire.